Electronic Reserves: Information for Faculty and Instructors

 - Materials extracted from works intended to be “consumable” in the course of study or teaching, such as workbooks, exercises, standardized tests and test booklets and answer sheets

-- Journals articles which have been included in a course pack students are expected to purchase
+- Journal articles which have been included in a course pack students are expected to purchase

 - Student papers, without written permission from the author granting such permission and waiving privacy rights (FERPA – Family Educational Rights and Privacy Act.)